Václav Havel Jury

 Audience Award for the Best Film

-Viewers can vote for their favourite documentary.
-The top-rated film will receive the Audience Award.
-Voting takes place directly in the cinemas with the use of tablets.
-You can rate the film by marking one to five stars, where five is the highest rating and one the lowest.
+Viewers can vote for their favourite film.
+The highest-rated film will receive the Audience Award.
+Voting takes place directly in cinemas on tablets.
+You can rate the film by marking one to five stars.
+Five is the highest, and one is the lowest.

-Abakus Foundation Audience Award for Exceptional Discussion
+Abakus Foundation Audience Award for Exceptional Debate

-Audience members select the post-screening discussion that has been the most rewarding for them, and which best supplemented the screened film.
-The voting takes place next to the cinema auditorium exit with the help of a tablet or QR code.
+Audience members choose the post-film debate that has been the most rewarding for them and best complemented the screened film.
+Voting takes place on tablets or via QR codes at the exit from the cinema hall.

-The award was supported by the Abakus Foundation.
+The award is supported by the Abakus Foundation.

 Children Jury

-The award will be given for the first time ever in the One World for Children category for a short film that is part of the morning school screenings.
-It will be selected by the pupils themselves who are involved in the year-round One World activities in schools.
+The award will be presented for the second time in the One World for Children category for a short film that is part of the morning school screenings.
+It will be chosen by the students themselves, who are involved in the year-round One World in Schools activities.